 The PPE Regulation is mandatory - covering any type of product that falls within its scope.
 It is a legal requirement for anyone involved in the PPE industry to comply.
 Previously, the PPE Directive focused on manufacturers placing products onto the market, but the new Regulation requires the whole supply chain to be involved.
 This means that when the regulation comes into force, importers, distributors, or anyone in the supply and distribution chain should take appropriate measures to ensure that any PPE meets the standard requirements, and that only products which comply with the new Regulation are made available on the market.

-We are hosting a webinar on 05 July hosted by Nathan Shipley, to provide an overview on the new regulation, what the changes are from the Directive and timescales and deadlines to be aware of.
+We are hosting a webinar on 07 September hosted by Nathan Shipley, focusing on compiling technical documentation under the new PPE Regulation.
 There will be a morning and afternoon session with an opportunity for a Q & A with Nathan after each.
+To register, please click here.

 Author: Nathan Shipley